The best thing about getting your engagement ring custom made is that ‘mundane’ doesn’t have to be part of your repertoire.

 Turning old into new

 Designed to capture Olivia and Paul’s love of nature, this ring also incorporates the history of a family.
-The diamond and white gold were repurposed from Olivia’s mum’s old engagement ring – a more affordable and sustainable option than using new materials.
+The diamond and white gold were repurposed from Olivia’s mum’s old engagement ring – a more sustainable and affordable option than using new materials.

 The diamond is set in a simple floral shaped setting inspired by their love of flowers, plants and nature.
 It was the perfect way to turn the past into a story that’s just beginning.